queenofdowntime/square-one/outline.md

 But... before you get to the list, the first thing you'll want to do (because you are a legit hacker now) is [pimp your terminal](http://jilles.me/badassify-your-terminal-and-shell/).

-1. Use your Github account to sign up to [CodeWars](https://www.codewars.com/) and select the language(s) you want to learn.
+### Courses

-1. Use your Github account to sign up for [Exercism](http://exercism.io/) and select the language(s) you'd like to improve.
+1. Use your Github account to sign up to [The Odin Project](https://www.theodinproject.com/home) and learn the basics of web development.

 1. Use your Github account to sign up to [FreeCodeCamp](https://www.freecodecamp.org/)